Call for Concurrent Session Abstracts

 - If accepted, please plan to present in person; however, there may be a virtual/on-demand component to accepted presentations as well

-Abstracts for this call are due July 14, 2021 at Noon PT.
+Abstracts for this call were due July 14, 2021 at Noon PT.

 To get started, download the Submission Planning Guide to work with your colleagues before entering the information to the electronic submissions system.
 Hard copy proposals will not be accepted.

-Please complete all information requested on the electronic submission form by July 14, 2021.
-The electronic form will open on June 21.
+All information requested on the electronic submission form was due by July 14, 2021 at 12pm PT.

 Abstract Submission Fee: In order to defray our administrative costs, a nominal fee of $30 is applicable for an abstract to be submitted for review.
 Please complete the attestation in the online submission form when submitting your abstract.

 Once you have completed all forms, paid the fee, and clicked “Submit” via the electronic submission system, the abstract will automatically be sent to the AAHPM office.

 Review and Notification

 2020 ACCME® Standard 1 of the Standards for Integrity and Independence in Accredited Continuing Education requires accredited providers be responsible for ensuring that our education is fair and balanced, and that any clinical content presented supports safe, effective patient care.

 Abstracts will be reviewed by members of the Annual Assembly Planning Committee based on the following criteria: